Solar input available for caravans – know what’s available and increase it too

 Northern Australia has less variation.
 It’s about 5.5 PSH in winter and 6.5 in PSH summer.
 This is due largely to a high humidity layer.
 This absorbs some of the otherwise input.
 This often fools caravanners – who assumed the opposite.

-Solar map reduced
+solar map reduced

 Based on NASA derived original data, this map shows the most probable (averaged) mid-summer solar output (in PSH) in Australia.
 This map is copyright rvbooks.com.au